How to Apply as a Transfer Student

 - Submit all official college/university post-secondary institution transcripts

 Interested in transferring into our nursing BSN program?
-Transfer information can be found on the Accelerated Nursing program page.
+Transfer information can be found on the Nursing (BSN) program page.

-- Nursing - minimum 3.0 GPA is required for consideration in addition to other requirements.
-Please review the accelerated nursing program page for more information.
+- Nursing - minimum 3.0 GPA (both cumulative and science) is required for consideration

 - Engineering - minimum 2.5 GPA is required for consideration